FLAME: Free-form Language-based Motion Synthesis & Editing: Experiments

 \subsubsection{APE and AVE}

-The Average Position Error (APE) measures the mean positional difference for a generated motion against the ground-truth motion, and the Average Position Error (APE) measures the difference of variances between the generated and ground-truth motion. \citet{ahuja2019language2pose}, \citet{ghosh2021synthesis}, and \citet{petrovich22temos} used the APE and AVE as quantitative metrics for text-to-motion task evaluation on the KIT dataset (see Appendix C for the details).
+The Average Position Error (APE) measures the mean positional difference for a generated motion against the ground-truth motion, and the Average Variance Error (AVE) measures the difference of variances between the generated and ground-truth motion. \citet{ahuja2019language2pose}, \citet{ghosh2021synthesis}, and \citet{petrovich22temos} used the APE and AVE as quantitative metrics for text-to-motion task evaluation on the KIT dataset (see Appendix C for the details).